Back to All Blogs

 Definition of IT infrastructure management

-IT infrastructure management involves the oversight of both physical and virtualized resources as well as the policies and procedures that ensure IT systems, the network, and data storage operate properly.
-These management functions encompass the design, implementation, ongoing management, and decommissioning of all assets and practices, including system maintenance, employee and vendor training, physical and logical security, data storage technologies, and everything in between.
+These management functions include the design, implementation, ongoing management, and decommissioning of all assets and practices.
+This covers system maintenance, employee and vendor training, physical and logical security, data storage technologies, operating systems, and everything in between.

 IT infrastructure management components